-Section 6.2 of [ST] addresses the required items as follows:
+Section 6.2 of the ST addresses the required items as follows:

-- Administrator name limitations and syntax requirements: both the Administrator and User account names can be modified with the following constraints: - Minimum 4 characters - o Maximum 8 characters - O Allowed characters are uppercase and lowercase letters, numbers, and the following special characters: ! @ # \$ % & () + = "?/ - Administrator password limitations and syntax requirements: both the User and Administrator password are subject to the same constraints as the username field.
+- Administrator name limitations and syntax requirements: the Administrator user account name can be modified with the following constraints: - Minimum 4 characters - Maximum 8 characters - Allowed characters are uppercase and lowercase letters, numbers, and the following special characters: $! @ \# \% \& (){+} = "? /$ - Administrator password limitations and syntax requirements: the Administrator password is subject to the same constraints as the username field.

 - Restoring lost name or password: There is no user-facing mechanism to restore lost username or password.
 ST states that the owner must contact the manufacturer for assistance when this occurs.
 (Factory reset would restore the credentials to their default values but authentication is required to trigger a factory reset or else a user could initiate a factory reset to change the admin credential and effectively bypass the authentication mechanism). - Initial setting of administrator credentials: the TSF does not enforce a password change on first use and only recommends this as part of the initial setup process.
 Changing a user or administrator credential on first use is changed in the same manner as changing it normally. - Logon success, fail limitations, and logging: the TSF does not enforce any lockout of the management interface on excessive failed authentication attempts.
 All logon attempts (whether successful or failed) are logged.
-The TOE only has one User role account and one Administrator role account (regardless of what they are renamed to) so the Administrator Log On and User Log On audit events are sufficient to uniquely identify the role attempting to access the TSF. - All functions identified in the assignment: [ST] identifies the following additional functions: - View registered CAC device: allows the User or Administrator to see the current whitelisted CAC device, if configured - Register new CAC device: allows the User or Administrator to modify the configurable device filtration behavior for the CAC interface to whitelist a particular device - O Dump log: exports the TOE's audit log to a .txt file on the computer running the management tool - Restore factory default: the factory default process was discussed under FDP_RIP_EXT.2 above - o Terminate session: this simply ends the active session on the management tool
+The TOE only has one Administrator role account (regardless of what they are renamed to) so the Administrator Log On audit events is sufficient to uniquely identify the role attempting to access the TSF. - All functions identified in the assignment: [ST] identifies the following additional functions: - Dump log: exports the TOE's audit log to a .txt file on the computer running the management tool - Restore factory default: the factory default process was discussed under FDP_RIP_EXT.2 above - Terminate session: this simply ends the active session on the management tool